Mephilis7/PlayerManager/README.txt

-pman.rulestp - Permission to use /pman srtp pman.set - Permission to use /pman set pman.set.fly - Permission to set AllowFlight per player pman.set.food - Permission to set food level of a player pman.set.health - Permission to set health of a player pman.set.name - Permission to set name of a player pman.set.xp - Permission to set xp level of a player pman.reload - Permission to use /pman reload pman.update - Permission to be notified when an update is available
+pman.rulestp - Permission to use /pman srtp pman.set - Permission to use /pman set pman.set.fly - Permission to set AllowFlight per player pman.set.fire - Permission to set fire to a player pman.set.food - Permission to set food level of a player pman.set.health - Permission to set health of a player pman.set.name - Permission to set name of a player pman.set.xp - Permission to set xp level of a player pman.report - Permission to /report a player pman.check - Permission to /check the /report state of a player pman.checktp - Permission to use /checktp pman.reload - Permission to use /pman reload pman.update - Permission to be notified when an update is available